"

 Generic cover letters say, “I’m applying everywhere.”
 Personalized cover letters say, “I specifically want this job.”
 Employers quickly notice this distinction.
 Personalization demonstrates genuine interest, motivation, and effort—qualities every employer wants.

-Step 1: Do Your Research (Clearly Understand Employer Needs)
+Step 1: Do Your Research (Understand Employer Needs)

 Before writing your cover letter, carefully research the company and job description.
 Understand the company’s mission, values, and challenges, and identify the skills and experiences they emphasize in the job posting.